Vegetarian

 Serves 6

 This filling winter vegetable soup is not only scrumptious, but packed full of nourishing goodness.
-It really couldn’t be simpler to make and is sure to become a family favourite.
+Ideal for the winter months, when we may be more likely to catch a cold and feel less than our best.
+What’s more, it really couldn’t be simpler to make and is sure to become a family favourite.

-A winter vegetable soup is also the perfect excuse to use up whatever veggies you have in the fridge.
+You may notice that this recipe follows a ‘4-3-2-1’ method with its ingredients, making it a super easy one to remember.
+But, a winter vegetable soup also offers the perfect excuse to use up whatever veggies you have in the fridge.
 Feel free to experiment – it can be a simple way to make your Sunday roast leftovers go further!

 Ingredients